 While he may have been created a year earlier and featured in Detective Comics, this is the first actual Batman-titled comic book.
-Over the course of his first year some changes had already been made.
-He gained the utility belt, the Batarang, and most importantly Robin, the Boy Wonder as his young sidekick.
+Over the course of his first year, some changes had already been made.
+He gained the utility belt, the Batarang, and most importantly, Robin, the Boy Wonder, as his young sidekick.
 Batman #1 is also the first appearance of the Joker and The Cat, who would later go on to be known as Catwoman.

-The second story features Doctor Hugo Strange turning escaped mental patients into giants and terrorising the Batman’s town of Metropolis (yes, I know, but Gotham only came later.
-I swear, it’s Metropolis here) before the Batman dispatches of Strange and kills the giants – and some henchmen – by machine-gunning them, hanging them, and even forcing them to fall to their deaths.
-It’s morbid stuff actually.
-The third story focuses on Robin investigating a jewellery theft on board a yacht, and the Batman shows up just in time to let the shapely female thief known as The Cat escape.
+The second story features Doctor Hugo Strange turning escaped mental patients into giants and terrorising Batman’s town of Metropolis (yes, I know, but Gotham only came later.
+I swear, it’s Metropolis here) before Batman dispatches Strange and kills the giants – and some henchmen – by machine-gunning them, hanging them, and even forcing them to fall to their deaths.
+It’s morbid stuff, actually.
+The third story focuses on Robin investigating a jewellery theft on board a yacht, and Batman shows up just in time to let the shapely female thief known as The Cat escape.
 Seriously, he “accidentally” stops Robin from giving chase before rambling on dreamily about The Cat’s lovely eyes.